 - The southern boundary bound by the railway line; - The eastern boundary largely following the R28 by-pass to the CBD.
-The residential area immediately northwest of Dr Yusuf Dadoo hospital is included as an opportunity to develop high density housing near the CBD. - The western boundary includes neglected and vacant land towards the southwest of the CBD, the area along the canal in front of the prison as well as the vacant property earmarked for Canal West Housing Development.
+The residential area immediately northwest of Dr Yusuf Dadoo hospital is included as an opportunity to develop high density housing near the CBD.

-&lt;sup>2 KD Inner-City Regeneration Business Plan presented to Mogale City Exco, 2 July 2014.
+2 KD Inner-City Regeneration Business Plan presented to Mogale City Exco, 2 July 2014.